 I went down that dark path.
 For a short couple of days that seemed like forever, I almost believed it.
-I almost believed that I was a fraud and that I should get back to whatever it was I did before I wrote.
+I almost believed that I was a fraud and that I should get back to whatever it was I did before.
 I struggled every day with it but a part of me knew I was wrong.
 So this ‘rut’ as I’m going to call it plagued me over the last month.
 It was hard to move past, and while it was hard to write, I still wrote–that part of me not wanting to just give up and let it go pulled through.
-Today is the first day that I’m back with full force probably since my last post.
-I do think it had somewhat to do with

 Today is the first day that I’m back with full force in awhile.
 I do think it had somewhat to do with that ACT II struggle I had back in March.
 Ugh.
 But I’ll have you know that while it was hard and I totally felt defeated.
 I got through it.
 And if you’re reading this and have felt this way, you can too.
 I hope to tell you guys once this book is published the story behind the ACT II revelation that made everything click.